PurdueRCAC/halcyon/app/Modules/Messages/README.md

-## Groups Module
+## Messages Module

-Handle management of groups.
+Handle management of messages in the message queue.